Xavier Tillman

-Xavier Justis Tillman Sr. (born January 12, 1999) is an American professional basketball player for the Boston Celtics of the National Basketball Association (NBA).
+Xavier Justis Tillman Sr. (born January 12, 1999) is an American professional basketball player for Trabzonspor of the Turkish Basketbol Süper Ligi (BSL) and the FIBA Champions League.
 He played college basketball for the Michigan State Spartans.
+Tillman was selected with the 35 overall pick in the 2020 NBA draft by the Sacramento Kings, but was traded to the Memphis Grizzlies on draft night.
+After nearly four seasons with the Grizzlies, Tillman was traded to the Boston Celtics in 2024 and won his first NBA championship with the team that year in a 4–1 series against the Dallas Mavericks in the 2024 NBA Finals.

 Early life

-In his childhood, Tillman played baseball, soccer, football, and basketball, but preferred the latter two sports.
+In his childhood, Tillman played baseball, soccer, football and basketball, but preferred the latter two sports.
 He stood when he was 14 years old.
 Tillman played Amateur Athletic Union (AAU) basketball for the Grand Rapids Storm.

 High school career

 In his freshman season for Forest Hills Central in Grand Rapids, Michigan, he averaged 13.9 points, 7.6 rebounds and 4.3 blocks per game, earning Associated Press Class A All-State special mention honors.
 As a sophomore, Tillman averaged 15.5 points and 9.7 rebounds per game and led his team to the regional semifinals with a 23–1 record.
 He was named Associated Press Class A All-State special mention and to the Detroit Free Press Class A All-State first team.

 In the summer of 2015, Tillman announced that he was planning to transfer to Grand Rapids Christian High School in Grand Rapids, citing the lack of cultural diversity at Forest Hills Central and his own desire to "refocus" academically.
 His decision sparked a legal dispute between his parents, because his father supported his transfer, while his mother wanted him to remain at Forest Hills Central.
 In August, he was cleared to transfer but could not play in his first semester due to Michigan High School Athletic Association (MHSAA) transfer rules, with an appeal for his immediate eligibility being denied.
-In his junior campaign with Grand Rapids Christian, Tillman averaged 16 points, 10.4 rebounds, and 2.9 assists, shooting 62 percent from the field, to help his team win conference and district titles.
+In his junior campaign with Grand Rapids Christian, Tillman averaged 16 points, 10.4 rebounds and 2.9 assists, shooting 62 percent from the field, to help his team win conference and district titles.
 He earned Detroit News Class A Second-Team All-State distinction.
 As a senior, Tillman averaged 13.9 points, 10.9 rebounds, 5.2 assists and 4.2 blocks per game, guiding his school to a Class A state championship game appearance.
 He was named a finalist for the Mr. Basketball of Michigan award and collected Associated Press Class A First-Team All-State accolades.

 Tillman was a consensus four-star recruit and was considered by recruiting website 247Sports as the best prospect in Michigan.
 On September 30, 2016, he verbally committed to play for Michigan State over Marquette and Purdue, saying, "They play the best competition, as well as they're such great guys.
 And it's close to home."